-From table 10 show that Executive decision-making behavior model Leadership in terms of decision-making behavior of administrators at Gungdong Open University, classified according to work experience.
+From Table 10., show that Executive decision-making behavior leadership in terms of decision-making behavior of administrators at Guangdong Open University, classified according to work experience.
 Overall and individual decisions Found that the differences are not statistically significant.

 Table 11.
-Results of analysis of variance in decision-making behavior patterns of executives.
-Leadership in terms of decision-making behavior of administrators at Gungdong Open University, classified according to work experience.
+Results of analysis of variance in decision-making behavior patterns of executives decision-making behavior model